Getting an Interview

 - RF Engineer (3)

-- Customer Service and Sales Representative (3)
+- Customer Service Representative III (3)

 - Program Manager (3)

 Met with 5 people individually.

 Questions probed thought process, problem solving, creativity, values